Dashboard (song): Music video

 The music video to the song starts with several old sea captains having drinks in a pub, and one of the sea captains telling the others a story about a giant fish.
-Overhearing the conversation, another captain (played by Brock) sits at the table and begins to tell the story of how he lost his hand to a giant fish while sailing in the Sargasso Sea.
+Overhearing the conversation, another captain (played by Brock) sits at the table and begins to tell the story of how he lost his right hand to a giant fish while sailing in the Sargasso Sea.
 The video flashes back to Brock as a young captain, who hooks an enormous fish in the middle of a storm.
-The fish tugs Brock to a surreal island made of musical and electronic equipment, biting off his hand in the process.
-The tribal inhabitants capture Brock and tend to his wounds, replacing his hand with a microphone.
+The fish tugs Brock to a surreal island made of musical and electronic equipment, biting off his right hand in the process.
+The tribal inhabitants capture Brock and tend to his wounds, replacing his right hand with a microphone.
 The video then returns to the pub, where Brock finishes his story among jests and jokes of disbelief from his audience.
 The pub's bartender (Seasick Steve Wold) angrily approaches the table, verifying Brock's story by pulling up his own pant leg to reveal a guitar's neck.

 The island and its natives pay homage to and take numerous stylistic cues from similar lost-at-sea stories by science fiction/fantasy author H.P.
 Lovecraft.
 The bizarre and cluttered appearance of the island may have been inspired by the science-fiction motif of the Super-Sargasso Sea.
+The video was directed by Mathew Cullen and Grady Hall of Motion Theory.